Wycliffe-Mwebi/Data-Analytics-Projects/investment-analysis/README.md

 # Investment Analysis
-## How does volatility impact returns - part 1
+## How does volatility impact returns

 We'll do a few tests:
 - Test 1: Does volatility of investments affect expected returns?